-

 I would like to donate my organs, can I participate in Body Donation too?

-Our program strongly supports all individuals who chose to donate their organs, and we encourage all those interested to register for both programs.
-At the time of death the acceptance decision will be made by each program based on eligibility criteria.
-The removal of internal organs and tissues (i.e. excluding cornea & sclera from the eyes) prior to embalming, makes your body unsuitable for our educational needs.
+Our program strongly supports individuals who choose to donate their organs, and we encourage those interested to consider registering for both organ donation and whole-body donation programs.
+At the time of death, each program will assess eligibility independently based on its specific criteria.
+Please note that the removal of internal organs and tissues—except for the cornea and sclera of the eyes—prior to embalming renders the body unsuitable for our educational purposes.

 -